manalidarji/JAVA-Payslip-Generator/README.md

 Enter the number of Employees for whom you wish to generate Pay Slips:
 ```

+## Output file
+- You can find the generated payslips os all the employees in a text file at root folder, named, `paySlips.txt`

 ## Classes Created
 - `Final` : This class contains the main class(starting point of this app)
 - `ConsoleInterface` : This package handles all activities of displaying as well as accepting data from the user.
 It also handles printing activity of the payslips